marmelab/javascript-boilerplate/doc/DEPLOY.md

 AWS_ACCESS_KEY_ID=XXXXXXXXXXXXX AWS_SECRET_ACCESS_KEY=YYYYYYYYYYYYY make deploy-prod-frontend
 ```

-All there commands will do:
+All these commands:
-- :warning: Checkout to your master branch (be sure to stash your non-commited work)
+- :warning: Checkout on master branch (be sure to stash non-commited work)
 - Make a local production or staging build
-- Synchronize your `build` folder with the configured S3 bucket
+- Synchronize `build` folder with configured S3 bucket